ResistancePlatform/resistance-dutch-auction-wallet/README.md

 ### Windows

 1. Download the Resistance Desktop Wallet from https://github.com/ResistancePlatform/resistance-dutch-auction-wallet/releases/download/2.0.6/ResistanceWallet-Setup-2.0.6.exe.zip.
-2. Double-click the download.
+2. Unzip the downloaded file.
+Double-click the file named "ResistanceWallet Setup 2.0.6".
 It will begin to install Resistance.
 3. Once it's finished, Resistance should automatically open.
 4. Once it's open, you can open it in the future by looking in your Start menu.